-1 Total Direct State Services Appropriation, Office of Legislative Services \$55,410,000
+1 Total Direct State Services Appropriation, Office of Legislative Services

-Direct Sta te Services: •
+Direct State Services:

 3 Personal Services:

 Salaries and Wages (\$34,389,000)

 5 Materials and Supplies (1,370,000)

 Services Other Than Personal (6,650,000)

 7 Maintenance and Fixed Charges (5,675,000)

 Special Purpose:

 9 03 State House Express Civics Education

-Program (30,000)
+Program(30,000)

 03 Affirmative Action and Equal

 Employment Opportunity (29,000)

-11 03 Continuation and Expansion of Data (4.000.000)
+11 O3 Continuation and Expansion of Data

 Processing Systems (4,000,000)

 03 Senator Wynona Lipman Chair in

-Women's Political Leadership, Eagleton Institute (100,000)
+Women's Political Leadership, Eagleton Institute

-13 03 Henry J. Raimondo Legislative Fellows (100,000)
+13 03 Henry J. Raimondo Legislative Fellows

-13 03 Program (69,000)
+13 Program

 03 High Definition Filming (138,000)

 15 Additions, Improvements and Equipment .
 (2,960,000) 0

-19 21 23 25 Budget Such amou State A in whice and of the Director of the Division of Budget a and Finance Officer.
-Into as may be required for the cost of informat uditor are funded from the departmental data probability that the audits are performed.
-In the audits are performed. ion system audits pocessing accounts performed by the of the department
+19212325 approval of the Director of the Division of Budget and Accounting and Budget and Finance Officer.
+Such amounts as may be required for the cost of information system audits possible State Auditor are funded from the departmental data processing accounts of in which the audits are performed.
+The unexpended balance at the end of the preceding fiscal year in this accounts the state of the preceding fiscal year in this accounts the state of the preceding fiscal year in this accounts the state of the preceding fiscal year in this accounts the state of the preceding fiscal year in this accounts the state of the preceding fiscal year in this accounts the state of the preceding fiscal year in this accounts the state of the preceding fiscal year in this accounts the state of the preceding fiscal year. performed by the of the department

 27 77 Legislative Commissions and Committees

-DIRECT STATE SERVI
+DIRECT STATE SERVICES

 29 09-0010 Intergovernmental Relations Commission \$652,000

-2) 09-0014 Joint Committee on Public Schools 335,000
+09-0014 Joint Committee on Public Schools 335,000

 31 09-0018 State Commission of Investigation 4,715,000

-31 09-0053 New Jersey Law Revision Commission 461,000
+09-0053 New Jersey Law Revision Commission 461,000

 33 09-0058 State Capitol Joint Management Commission 15,240,000

-33 07-0036 Total Direct State Services Appropriation, l 13,240,000

-Commissions and Committees - \$21,403,000
+Total Direct State Services Appropriation, Legislative Commissions and Committees \$21,403,000

-35 Direct Sta te Services: •
+35 Direct State Services:

 Intergovernmental Relations Commission:

-37 09 The Council of State Governments . (\$279,000)
+37 09 The Council of State Governments (\$279,000)

 09 National Conference of State Legislatures